bartleby/Core-iOS-Application-Architecture/README.md

 One screen - one module.
 For example, you need to create a simple screen on which there will be a WebView with some information - your choice of MVC module, If the screen assumes complex business logic, interaction with the server, etc., your choice is the VIPER module.

+All your modules should be in the "Modules" folder along the path "Classes/Assemblys/Modules"

 #### VIPER Module structure